Corporate Governance Statement from the Chairman

 Roles of the Chairman and the Chief Executive Officer

 In line with corporate governance best practice requirements, the roles of Chairman and Chief Executive Officer are performed by separate individuals.
-Our Chairman, Jonathan Lane OBE, is accountable for leading the Board and for ensuring it is effective in discharging its responsibilities.
-Our Chief Executive Officer, Guy Parsons, is responsible for running the business.
+Our Chairman, Harm Meijer, is accountable for leading the Board and for ensuring it is effective in discharging its responsibilities.
+Our Chief Executive Officer, Scott Christie, is responsible for running the business.
 He is accountable to and reports to the Board.

-A minimum of two of the members of the Audit Committee shall be independent Non-Executive Directors.
-It will meet at least twice each year, and at any other time when it is appropriate to consider and discuss audit and accounting related issues.
+The Audit Committee meets at least twice each year, and at any other time when it is appropriate to consider and discuss audit and accounting related issues.
 The Audit Committee is responsible for reviewing the integrity of the financial statements of easyHotel plc and determining the application of the financial reporting and internal control principles, including reviewing regularly the effectiveness of the Company’s financial reporting; internal control and risk management procedures; and the scope, quality and results of the external audit.

 The Committee reviews the performance of the Executive Directors and set the scale and structure of their remuneration and the basis of their service agreements with due regard to the interests of shareholders.
 The Committee will meet at least twice a year.
 In determining the remuneration of Executive Directors, the Remuneration Committee seeks to enable the Company to attract and retain Executives of the highest calibre.
 The Remuneration Committee also makes recommendations to the Board concerning the allocation of options to Executives under the share option scheme referred to in paragraph 4.1 of Part VI of the admission document and for the administration of this scheme.
 No Director is permitted to participate in discussions or decisions concerning their own remuneration.